 Ever have a batter you’ve made a hundred times just randomly not work one day?
 Me too!
 And, it’s probably because I mismeasured one thing in a rush.

 By contrast, most of the savory cooking I do in my home kitchen can be fixed by a little dash of this – or a few drops of that.
 I follow my instincts, and it usually turns out fairly well.

 Baking seems to rely on precision.
 And I’m only precise some of the time!

 However, present me with list of minimal steps, and my baked goods will probably turn out pretty well.

 What makes this easy banana bread recipe a total winner is how easy it is to follow all the steps to the letter.

-Oh – and this healthy banana bread just happens to be vegan.
+Oh – and this banana bread just happens to be vegan.
 So, if you’re following a plant based diet, this gonna be the banana bread for you!

-A simple, healthy banana bread recipe
+Easy banana bread recipe

 In fact, on the days I fire up the oven and experiment in my kitchen with baked goods, I refine the recipe using a simple, self-imposed guideline: